jadermcg/biomapp-chip/README.md

-# Biomapp::chip: Large-Scale Motif Analysis
+# Biomapp::ChIP: Large-Scale Motif Analysis

 ## Overview

-`Biomapp::chip` is a computational tool designed for the efficient discovery of biological motifs in large datasets, specifically optimized for ChIP-seq data.
+`Biomapp::chip` is a C++ computational tool designed for the efficient discovery of biological motifs in large datasets, specifically optimized for ChIP-seq data.
 Utilizing advanced k-mer counting algorithms and data structures, it offers a streamlined, accurate, and fast approach to motif discovery.

 ## How it Works